MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 - For servers that use eight or fewer processors, use the following configuration:
 MAXDOP=0 to N

   > [!TIP]
   > In this configuration, `N` represents the number of processors.

 - For servers that have NUMA configured, MAXDOP shouldn't exceed the number of CPUs that are assigned to each NUMA node.
 - For servers that have hyperthreading enabled, the MAXDOP value shouldn't exceed the number of physical processors.
 - For servers that have NUMA configured and hyperthreading enabled, the MAXDOP value shouldn't exceed the number of physical processors per NUMA node.

 You can monitor the number of parallel workers by querying sys.dm_os_tasks.
 The hardware configuration of this server was an HP Blade G6 with 24 core processors and 196 GB of RAM.
 The instance hosting the Operations Manager database had a MAXMEM setting of 64 GB.
 After performing the suggested optimizations in this section, performance improved.
 However, a query parallelism bottleneck still persisted.
 After testing different values, the most optimal performance was found by setting MAXDOP=4.

 ### Initial database sizing

-Estimating the future growth of the Operations Manager databases, specifically the operational and data warehouse databases, within the first several months after deployment isn't a simple exercise.
+Attempting to estimate the future growth of the Operations Manager databases, specifically the operational and data warehouse databases, within the first several months after deployment isn't a simple exercise.
 While the [Operations Manager Sizing Helper](https://techcommunity.microsoft.com/t5/system-center-blog/operations-manager-2012-sizing-helper-tool/ba-p/345075) is reasonable in estimating potential growth based on the formula derived by the product group from their testing in the lab, it doesn't take into account several factors, which can influence growth in the near term versus long term.

 The initial database size, as suggested by the Sizing Helper, should be allocated to a predicted size to reduce fragmentation and corresponding overhead, which can be specified at setup time for the Operational and Data Warehouse databases.
 If during setup not enough storage space is available, the databases can be expanded later by using SQL Management Studio and then reindexed thereafter to defragment and optimize accordingly.
 This recommendation applies to the ACS database also.

 Proactive monitoring of the growth of the operational and data warehouse database should be performed on a daily or weekly cycle.
 This will be necessary to identify unexpected and significant growth spurts, and begin troubleshooting in order to determine if it's caused by a bug in a management pack workflow (that is, discovery rule, performance or event collection rule, or monitor or alert rule) or other symptom with a management pack that wasn't identified during testing and quality assurance phase of the release management process.

 ### Database autogrow

 When the databases file size that has been reserved on disk becomes full, SQL Server can automatically increase the size by a percentage or by a fixed amount.
 Moreover, a maximum database size can be configured to prevent filling up all the space available on disk.
 By default, the Operations Manager database isn't configured with autogrow enabled; only the Data Warehouse and ACS databases are.

 Only rely on autogrow as a contingency for unexpected growth.
 Autogrow introduces a performance penalty that should be considered when dealing with a highly transactional database.
 Performance penalties include:

 - Fragmentation of the log file or database if you don’t provide an appropriate growth increment.
 - If you run a transaction that requires more log space than is available, and you've turned on the autogrow option for the transaction log of that database, then the time it takes the transaction to complete will include the time it takes the transaction log to grow by the configured amount.